jwakefieldnicholson/laughing-burrito/README.md

 # Implementation

 The website is implemented in GitHub Pages using Jekyll with Minima layout.
-This repo contains all relevant files and codes required to deploy the website and link it to a custom domain at https://kozodoi.me.
+This repo contains all relevant files and codes required to deploy the website and link it to a custom domain at https://nicholson.fyi.

 The blog posts and website pages are coded in one of the three formats: `html` files,`ipynb` notebooks,  or `md` markdown pages.
 The notebooks and markdown posts are converted to `html` with GitHub actions with help of [fastpages](https://github.com/fastai/fastpages), which allows publishing blog posts as Jupyter notebooks.

 The website includes several customizations, including:
 - the dark/light theme toggle
 - site-wide search
-- customly designed menu pages
+- custom designed menu pages
 - dynamic layout changes depending on the screen size.

 ---

 # Contact

-Would like to have a chat? <a href="mailto:n.kozodoi@icloud.com">Click here</a> to send me an e-mail.
+Would like to have a chat? <a href="mailto:n.justinnicholson@icloud.com">Click here</a> to send me an e-mail.

 I am happy to connect on different social and professional platforms.
 Click the badges below to see my profile.